Dhanus3133/WMS-Layer/README.md

 (1) Install Geoserver from http://geoserver.org/release/stable.

 (2) Then open http://localhost:8080/geoserver/web/ and login with your username and password, given while you’re installing the Geoserver process in Point 1.
-The default username is admin and the password is geoserver.
+The default username is `admin` and the password is `geoserver`.

 (3) On your Left, `Select Data` → `Workspaces`.